attilammagyar/mpe-emulator/README.md

    MPE Emulator, and select the "_Browse parameters_" menu item.

-2. Find the CC parameter in the browser that you want to assign to one of the knobs, faders, or other gadgets of your MIDI input device.
+2. Find the CC parameter in the browser that you want to assign to one of the knobs, faders, or other gadgets of your MIDI input device or your pedal.
    Click on it with the right mouse button.

 3. Select the "_Link to controller..._" menu item.

-4. Turn the knob or move the fader on your MIDI input device until FL Studio recognizes it.
+4. Turn the knob or move the fader on your MIDI input device, or press the pedal until FL Studio recognizes it.

 **Note**: